Hammarn/1MB335/Lab8.md

 ---
 ## Back-up submission: Written report

-In case you could not finish in time, please let the teaching assistants know and then submit a written document with your trees (the ones you made with FigTree) and write 15-30 lines (or more if you are inspired) answering the questions in **Step 3**.
+In case you could not finish in time, please let the teaching assistants know and submit a written document with your trees (the ones you made with FigTree) and 15-30 lines (or more if you are inspired) answering the questions in **Step 3**.
 Do not forget to indicate which question you worked with and which species were included in the dataset.
 Exceptionally one submission by group is allowed - but remember to state the people involved.

 ---